LVL & Open Concept

 Load bearing wall removal to create an open concept

-LVL, this is a beam made up of 2 layers of laminated veneer lumber.
-These LVL’s are 1+3/4″ thick so when 2 are combined and glued together you have a 3+1/2″ thickness on the total beam.
+LVL is a beam made up of two layers of laminated veneer lumber.
+LVL’s are 1+3/4″ thick so when two are combined and glued together, it creates 3+1/2″ in thickness on the total beam.
 Laminated Veneer Lumber is much stronger than regular dimensional lumber and it has no grain.

 You can install them one layer at a time – just use heavy duty liquid nails to glue them together.
-Use strong *C-Clamps to pull them together tight, or drill and use carriage bolts to suck them tight together.
+Use strong *C-Clamps to pull them together tight, or drill and use carriage bolts to stick them tight together.
 Be thinking of how you are going to patch the floor where the bottom of your old wall was.
 You may already have decided to put new flooring in the newly enlarged area.
 Have a shop vac ready and be prepared for some dust as you remove the wall, also plan on having a few electrical wires to relocate and possibly a plumbing/vent pipe or even a heating duct.
-Cover furniture/cabinets with plastic – turn off furnace so it does not suck dust in return air and blow it all over your house.
-Put box fan in a window or doorway to suck out dust quickly.
+Cover furniture/cabinets with plastic – turn off furnace so it does not trap dust in and spread the dust particles throughout the home space.
+Put box fan in a window or doorway to trap out dust quickly.
 Read more